 - Support collaboration.
 Make sure that, if they need it, remote workers have people in the office they can rely on to check in with them for their contributions.
 Or, hold all of your meetings virtually so everyone can be present.
 Also, make sure you determine what work is best suited to an office environment, and what work is ideal for a remote one.

 - Leverage human-centricity.
 The usual characteristics of a top-notch leader apply here: empathy, setting clear expectations, and effective communication.
 Create a solid foundation of trust, and empower all of your employees.

 - Stay focused on performance management.
 Anytime an organisation or a team is about to try something new, it’s important to define where that new journey should be leading to.
 Again, that means defining goals and how to measure success.
 You might want to consider asking yourself questions about how well you are leveraging your teams, both in-office and remote, or how people are performing as individuals when it comes to agility.
 You want to be able to get a sense of the engagement from your entire team, and make sure everyone is working effectively together.

 At the end of the day, this shift to a new reality will be challenging, but there’s no reason it can’t also be rewarding, both for the organisation as a whole and for each individual employee.
 That’s why agility is key.
 You’ll be able to take on those challenges with a positive attitude, shift as needed and keep forging ahead.

 For more than 20 years, Avado have been providing professional training and qualifications that transform businesses.
-Last month, we relaunched our Marketing Academy with a new webinar series that will help your organisation evaluate its own digital maturity, and introduced you to our new taster classes, Labs and Workshops.
+Last month, we relaunched our Marketing Academy with a new webinar series that will help your organisation evaluate its own digital maturity, and introduce you to our new taster classes, Labs and Workshops.
 Check it all out now!